Attested: (1) Ptolemy 2,3,28 Νοιομαγος, a πολις of the Ρηγνοι.

 Name Origin: Noviomagus was a common name throughout the Roman Empire.
 France alone has 3 definite and 12 probable instances.
 The Novio- part naturally means ‘new’, but is confusable with *navis ‘river, while the -magus part naturally meant something like ‘power place, administrative centre’, from PIE *magh- ‘to have power’.

-Notes: Notice also Novia somewhere nearby, possibly at Newhaven.
+Notes: Notice also Novia somewhere nearby, most likely at Pevensey.
 TP's name fragment MADUS was probably not one of these places.
 See Caesaromagus for more discussion of -magus.